wangzhezhe/margoexp/README.md

-This repo shows a simple case to use the CMake to build the Margo use case.
+This repo shows a simple case to use the CMake to build the Margo example.
-There are three typical message communication patterns to run the server program.
+There are three typical networking patterns to run the server program.

 ```
 zw241@slepner087:~/cworkspace/build/build_margoexp$ ./margoserver verbs://